Stop Sexual Assault in Schools: Founding

 SSAIS is the first national nonprofit organization created solely to address sexual harassment and assault in K–12 schools.
 It was founded in 2015 by two parent educators, Drs.
-Esther Warkov and Joel Levin, whose daughter was reportedly raped on a Seattle public school field trip in 2012.
+Esther Warkov and Joel Levin, whose family member was reportedly raped on a Seattle public school field trip in 2012.
 The parents led a high-profile effort to hold the district accountable for its failure to recognize the victim’s federally mandated Title IX rights.
 Their Title IX complaint, and the media attention it attracted, resulted in community protests that compelled the Seattle school district to commission a community task force, reform its sexual harassment policy, comply with Title IX directives, and improve its safety procedures on school field trips.
-After learning how pervasive sexual harassment is in K–12 schools nationwide, Warkov and Levin launched the SSAIS.org website in September 2015 as a comprehensive resource for K–12 families.
+After learning how pervasive sexual harassment is in K–12 schools nationwide, Warkov and Levin launched the stopsexualassaultinschools.org website in September 2015 as a comprehensive resource for K–12 families.
 President and CEO of the National Women’s Law Center, Fatima Goss Graves, wrote an inaugural blog post for the website launch.